 “Overall, the speakers chosen for this bootcamp were not only masterful in their lines of work, but also incredibly inspirational.” – 2015 Bootcamper

 Bibhav (BEE-vub) Acharya, MD, is Assistant Professor at UCSF Department of Psychiatry, where he oversees a Global Mental Health Fellowship in partnership with HEAL Initiative (http://tiny.ucsf.edu/GMH).
 His research focuses on developing healthcare delivery models to improve access to mental health in resource-poor settings.
-He is studying the role of training and supervision in maintaining clinical fidelity of mental health services provided by non-specialists (primary care providers and other clinicians) who are trained and coached by mental health specialists.
+His research identifies constraints in access to high-quality services in low-resource settings, and tests systems-level interventions to address them.
+He is currently leading two studies in rural Nepal: 1) adapting and implementing the collaborative mental health care model where mental health services are provided by non-specialists (primary care providers and other clinicians) under training and support from mental health specialists; and 2) training and supporting community health workers in using a digital health intervention to deliver motivational interviewing to improve treatment adherence and care engagement for chronic diseases (depression, COPD, hypertension, diabetes, and HIV).

 Bibhav was born and raised in Nepal and arrived in the United States to attend Haverford College.
 He was a Howard Hughes Science and Society Scholar in public health studying HIV interventions in Thailand.
 He has conducted research for the New York State Department of Health AIDS Institute to improve the quality of care for federally-funded HIV services.
 He received his M.D. from Yale University and residency training in general adult psychiatry from University of California San Francisco.
 He has conducted research under NIMH-R25 and has completed a certificate program in Implementation Science from UCSF Department of Epidemiology and Biostatistics.